How to make a living when you have multiple chemical sensitivity

 Another person is bi-lingual and does translations of corporate promotional materials for brochures and websites.

 We know people who have worked for marketers that sell through television ads, television infomercials or telethons.
-The “call now” 800-number on the screen is routed to people sitting at home.
+The “call now” toll-free number on the screen is routed to people sitting at home.
 It was poorly paid, and the computer routed most calls to the people who were best at “upselling,” while newbies and those with less aggressive sales personalities had to stare at a silent phone most of the time.
 It’s a ruthless business, and you’ll be at the bottom of the pecking order.

 Be cautious about unskilled “work from home” schemes that require you to invest in products and other up-front expenses.
 Those are often scams of various sorts.